The job of hillside landscaping is a problem with more homes built on sites which have major changes in elevation and steep slopes.

 Changing The Steep Hillside Landscape

 Today with the wide variety of available earth-moving equipment, grade changes are practical from the cost standpoint.
-Successful planting is possible by using a wide selection of suitable landscape plant materials.
+Successful planting is possible by using a wide selection of low maintenance hillside landscaping plant materials.

 We’ve all seen sand heaped into a pile, seeing it form a mound with sloping sides.
 The exact slope is determined by the material and will consistently readjust itself each time the sand comes to rest.
 Clay has one angle of “rest” and silt another.